Business Ethics and Code of Conduct

 Amendments and Waivers

-Only ScanSource, Inc.’s Board of Directors may amend this Code of Conduct.
-Only the Board of Directors or an authorized committee of the Board may waive a part of the Code.
-ScanSource will disclose publicly all material amendments and any waivers to the extent required by law.
+Only ScanSource, Inc.'s Board of Directors may amend this Code of Conduct.
+Only the Board of Directors or an authorized committee of the Board may waive a part of the Code for a Senior Financial Officer, executive officer or director.
+ScanSource will disclose publicly all material amendments and any waivers for Senior Financial Officers, executive officers or directors, to the extent required by law.

 Intellectual Property and Confidentiality